Certificate of Children’s Creative Writing– New Course!

 Aussie Kids is an exciting new series of books for emerging readers, featuring Australian children living in unique places in every state of the country.

-Chapter Books (6 – 10-years-old)
+Chapter Books (6 – 10-year-olds)

 Chapter books are longer than picture books but shorter than middle-grade novels.
 These books frequently address issues kids face in the first few years of school, such as making friends, fitting in, peer pressure, and overcoming challenging situations.
 Illustrations are also commonly used throughout chapter books to create an engaging, high-impact story that can be read independently by this age group.

 The Worst Witch (Series) is a series of eight books written and illustrated by Jill Murphy.
-The fantasy-themed books take place at a magical boarding school and are ideal for a 5 to a 9-year-old audience.
+The fantasy-themed books take place at a magical boarding school and are ideal for a 5 to 9-year-old audience.

-Middle-Grade Fiction (8 to 12-year-old)
+Middle-Grade Fiction (8 to 12-year-olds)

 Children read middle-grade fiction before they’re teenagers.
 As a result, they’re starting a new phase of self-discovery – and there’s something for every child, from Demon Dentist to Goosebumps.